 The first part of I Corinthians 14 says to desire spiritual gifts.
 The actual Greek word here is zeloo, which means to burn with zeal, to desire earnestly, pursue.
 So I decided to take God at His Word, and I prayed for the gift of tongues earnestly.

-In the time I prayed, He showed me how the very first believers who received the gift of the Holy Spirit also received tongues in the very same moment.
-The mark of those early believers was the gift of tongues.
+In the time I prayed, He showed me how the very first believers who received the baptism of the Holy Spirit also received tongues in the very same moment.
+The mark of the baptism is the gift of tongues.

 Acts 2:1-4 NKJV